From our private database of 33,600+ case briefs...

-Esther Hunter-Lyons, the deceased wife of David Lyons (plaintiff), was killed when her car was struck by a truck driven by David Jette and owned by Midnight Sun Transportation Services, Inc. (Midnight) (defendant).
-The truck was traveling down the road one evening when Esther Lyons’ pulled her car out in front of it from a parking lot on the right-hand side of the road.
+Esther Hunter-Lyons, the wife of David Lyons (plaintiff), was killed when her car was struck by a truck driven by David Jette and owned by Midnight Sun Transportation Services, Inc. (Midnight) (defendant).
+The truck was traveling down the road one evening when Esther Lyons pulled her car out in front of it from a parking lot on the right-hand side of the road.
 Jette swerved left to avoid the car, but Lyons kept traveling.
-The truck collided with Lyons’ car broadside and killed her.
+The truck collided with Lyons’s car broadside and killed her.
 David Lyons brought suit against Midnight on the ground that Jette was negligent.
-Both sides introduced expert witnesses testifying about the speed of Jette’s truck given the collision.
-The trial judge instructed the jury in the “sudden emergency doctrine.”
-The jury determined Jette was driving negligently, but that this was not a legal cause of the accident and thus Midnight was not liable.
+Both sides introduced expert witnesses who testified about the speed of Jette’s truck prior to the collision.
+The trial judge instructed the jury in the sudden-emergency doctrine, under which a person is not required to exercise the same level of judgment or care in an emergency as may be required in a nonemergency situation.
+The jury determined that Jette was driving negligently, but that Jette's negligence was not a legal cause of the accident, and thus, Midnight was not liable.
 Lyons appealed.

 Rule of Law